Psalm 42 - overcomer - My soul does thirst for God

 Even before we enter the house, there is joy and praise.
 I believe that this is the best verse to tell us the way to come to the meetings.
 Firstly, we must come with the multitude - it is better not to come by ourselves.
 Secondly, we should come with the voice of joy and praise.
 While we are on the way, either walking or driving, we may start the praising. ...
 I hope that one day, when Christians are going to the church meetings, everyone around will realize that they are on their way to the meeting because they are praising.
 Even in ancient times the Old Testament saints came to the house of God in such a wonderful way.
 How much more should we!" - Witness Lee

 Love for the sanctuary without the love of the God of the sanctuary is meaningless.
 Love for God which does not result in love for His house is unnatural. - Leupold

 - If his soul is himself, who is talking to his soul?
 Is it his mind or his spirit?
 I do not think it is his spirit because the part of him that is doing the talking has a will (also v11

-).
+), but it may be.
 A human being has a spirit, but he is not a spirit, but a soul.
 Paul purposed in his spirit (Acts 19:1

 We should tell our soul to trust God, and we should praise God even if our soul does not feel like it.